gulshancodes/modal/README.md

 ## Features:

+- Fully Responsive
+- Completely built with HTML, CSS and JavaScript
+- No additional libraries or frameworks
-- Remove the body-scroll, so that modal content scrolls instead.
+- Removes the body-scroll, so that modal content scrolls instead.
 - Clicking on the modal "backdrop" will automatically close the modal.
 - Pressing the "Escape" key will also close the modal.